JoeyRussoniello/CitationConnectivity/README.md

 - **Connected Components Analysis**:Identify and analyze the connected components of a citation network.
 - **Component Visualization**: Generate visualizations for the overall network and its subgraphs to represent connectivity patterns.
 - **Subgraph Analysis**: Break down the network by research subjects and calculate connectivity statistics for each subgraph.
+  - *In subgraph creation, both the original nodes of the graph and the edges in the adjacency list are modified to only include vertices within the specified field*
 - **Customizable Visualizations**: Supports creating tailored plots for understanding connectivity and aggregation of components.
 ## Installation
 ### Dependencies